renatbabacaev/wgen/README.md

 ---

-String generator that displays all possible variants of character combination taken from entered word/symbols.
+Wordlist generator that displays all possible variants of character combination taken from entered word/symbols.

 **Example**: